UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are flat rate plans available in every state?

-What should I look for in the Electricity Facts Label (EFL)?
+What should I look for in the electricity facts label (EFL)?

-You should specifically hunt for the “Usage Credit,” “Base Charge,” and any aggressive clauses regarding overage penalties.
+You should specifically hunt for the “Usage Credit,” “Base Charge,” and any surprisingly aggressive clauses regarding overage penalties.
 Pay close attention to the precise usage thresholds that trigger a sudden price change, as crossing these boundaries by even a marginal amount can drastically increase your bill.

 Can I get a flat rate electricity plan with no deposit?